Celebrating Erin for Administrative Professionals Day, She is always working hard

 Looking Ahead

 Across the industry, the continued shift toward DB and PDB delivery methods is reshaping how teams pursue and deliver infrastructure projects.
 As these models become more common, strong collaboration between engineering, construction, and client teams will remain a key factor in successful outcomes.
+At HCF, we have gained valuable information and experience while being on many different design-build teams.

 Heather Wood visiting Contech Engineered Solutions during Women in Construction Week